 2. Fast and Painless Process

 Lung cancer screenings are quick and painless!
 While you’re at your screening, your technician will have you remove any metal you are wearing and change into a gown before you go into the machine.
 You’ll lie on your back on a table, which will then move through the LDCT scanner.
 The machine will pass x-rays through the body, producing detailed images of your lungs.
 The entire LDCT scan takes less than 10 minutes to complete!

 You’ll be able to leave right after your lung cancer screening with no down-time required.
 There are no adverse effects reported after a screening, and you’re able to drive yourself home right after.

 4. Most Patients Screened Do Not Have Lung Cancer

 Although you may be anxious about your test results, it’s important to know that more than 75% of people who are screened come up negative for having lung cancer.
 Screenings are used to perform regular checks so you can stay on top of your health and detect any signs of disease before there are any symptoms.
 If a test does come up positive, there could be a chance that it’s a false alarm and require further testing, but stricter guidelines have been implemented to reduce the amount of false-positive results.

 Lung Cancer Screenings Near You in MA & RI

 At Southcoast Health, we are home to one of the top lung cancer screening programs in the country, saving tens of thousands of lives each year.
-Request to schedule a lung screening today or to see if you’re eligible by calling (855) 259-LUNG (5864).
+Request more information on a lung cancer screening today.